Pronunciation: a SEET a MIN o fen and TRAM a dol

 You should not stop using this medicine suddenly after long-term use.
 Follow your doctor's instructions about tapering your dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of this medicine can be fatal, especially in a child or another person using the medicine without a prescription.
-Overdose can cause severe muscle weakness, pinpoint pupils, very slow breathing, extreme drowsiness, or coma.
+An overdose can be fatal, especially in a child or person using this medicine without a prescription.
+Overdose symptoms may include severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

 Do not drink alcohol.
 Dangerous side effects or death could occur.